mrTimofey/vue-admin/docs/configuration.md

 });
 ```

-All options and their desciptions are available in the [default configuration file](https://github.com/mrTimofey/vue-admin/blob/master/config.default.js) itself.
+All options and their descriptions are available in the [default configuration file](https://github.com/mrTimofey/vue-admin/blob/master/config.default.js) itself.